-Character breakfasts can be a great way to start a day at Walt Disney World, and dinners a great way to end it.
-We’ve dined at character restaurants in all of the parks and several hotels, and have had mixed results.
-Some experiences we’ve loved, others have felt like a rip-off.
-In this post, we’ll share our favorite character meal experiences.
+Character breakfasts are a great way to start a day at Walt Disney World, and dinners a good way to end it.
+We’ve done character dining experiences at restaurants in all of the parks and several hotels, with mixed results.
+Some we’ve loved, others have felt like a rip-off.
+In this post, we’ll share our favorite character meals.
+(Updated December 1, 2023.)

 Our favorite character meals make the list for a variety of reasons.
 In a couple of cases, we’re swayed heavily by the unique outfits of Minnie & Mickey Mouse that you can’t find elsewhere.
-(Full disclosure of our biases: we prefer fur characters to face characters, so this list is a bit skewed towards Fab Five meals.)
 Other meals have especially unique settings or are known for particularly good character interactions.

-This is a companion post to our Worst Character Meals at Walt Disney World, which garnered a very mixed response from readers.
+For the flip side of this post, see our companion post: Worst Character Meals at Walt Disney World.
+Not everyone agrees with our choices there, so be sure to read the comments for different perspectives.
 Some of you agreed with our choices, many of you disagreed, and a few felt it was a personal affront that we would dare list your favorites among our least favorites.

 As always, we welcome respectful and constructive disagreement with any post here.
 We’re hardly definitive authorities, and reasonable minds may vary on a lot.
 Our hope is to offer a helpful resource and one perspective about these character meals–but we can only offer reviews and feedback based on our personal experiences, and of course those can differ from what you have experienced.

 There is also the caveat that the very nature of buffets (which is what most character meals are) at Walt Disney World is hit-or-miss.
 Buffet food quality is in large part dependent upon how long your food has been sitting under the heat lamp.
 Nevertheless, some restaurants have objectively better food choices on their buffets, so we think it’s still possible to rank them.